HTML Version:

 REQUIREMENTS:

-2. New York State Provisional Certification in School Counseling. (valid until 2023)
+- Valid New York State Provisional or Initial Certification in School Counseling.

-Students who possess a 48-credit School Counseling Master’s degree and wish to take coursework toward Permanent Certification in School Counseling can apply for non-matriculated status.
-This option is available for qualified applicants who are not degree-seeking but wish to receive course credit as they work to satisfy New York State’s 60 s.h. academic requirement for permanent certification.
-Students approved for non-matriculated status will be eligible to register for online courses offered in our Certificate of Advanced Study program, as well as our traditional on-campus elective courses.
-Permission of the instructor and Department Chairperson is required to enroll in Counselor Education courses.
+Students who possess a 48-credit School Counseling Master’s degree and wish to take coursework toward Permanent/Professional Certification in School Counseling can apply for non-matriculated status.
+This option is available for qualified applicants who are not degree-seeking but wish to receive course credit as they work to satisfy New York State’s 60 s.h. academic requirement for Permanent/Professional certification.
+Students approved for non-matriculated status will be eligible to register for online courses offered in our Certificate of Advanced Study program, as well as our online elective courses.
+Permission of the instructor and Department Chairperson is required to enroll in CAS courses.
+The Extended and Community Learning office will assist with this process.

 For non-matriculated students, approved courses beyond the Master’s degree including: